eBay UK Black Friday deals 2019: best offers with up to 53% off Bosch, Dyson and more

 eBay headphone deals

 There are also some great deals on headphones.
+Apple AirPods are available for £127.99 instead of the usual £159.
 The Bose QuietComfort 35 Series II wireless headphones are available for £200, that’s a hefty £130 off the usual retail price.
 You’ll also find the Beats by Dr Dre Powerbeats3 wireless headphones for £44 instead of £169.99.

 eBay gaming deals